AEDs: High-Tech Help for Cardiac Arrest

 Won't the cost of devices like AEDs keep them out of most places?

 No. The cost of AEDs has decreased a lot in the past few years.
+Many of these devices

 Are AEDs really needed in places other than hospitals?

 The rate of sudden cardiac death can be reduced by placing AEDs in the community and

 Is an AED useful for all types of cardiac arrest?